 HBase 2.x comes with default limits to the speed at which compactions can execute.
 This limit is defined per RegionServer.
-In previous versions of HBase, there was no limit to the speed at which a compaction could run by default.
+In previous versions of HBase earlier than 1.5, there was no limit to the speed at which a compaction could run by default.
 Applying a limit to the throughput of a compaction should ensure more stable operations from RegionServers.